abigailaiken/abigailaiken.github.io/teaching.md

 ### Fall 2014

-### WWS 593B/POP 504B
+### WWS 593B/POP 504B: Reproductive Health and Reproductive Rights

-In Fall 2014, I co-taught an advanced-level course for Master’s and doctoral students at the Woodrow Wilson School of Public and International Affairs entitled “Reproductive Health and Reproductive Rights”.
-The course was developed 15 years ago by Professor James Trussell and has been taught by him each year ever since.
-Classes were run as small-group discussion-based seminars, emphasizing the application of scientific principles and human rights frameworks to analyze reproductive health policy.
+I co-taught this advanced-level course for Master’s and doctoral students at the Woodrow Wilson School of Public and International Affairs with Professor James Trussell, who founded the course 15 years ago.
+Classes were run as small group discussion-based seminars.
+Through carefully selected-readings and class discussions, students learned to apply scientific principles and reproductive rights frameworks to such policy issues as unintended pregnancy, contraceptive access, abortion, teen pregnancy, and assisted reproduction.